 go Easier, Faster and more Economically.

-With Radiantec packages, most of the work is done in the shop under quality controlled circumstances using the right tools and custom made jigs.
+With Radiantec installation packages, most of the work is done in the shop under quality controlled circumstances using the right tools and custom made jigs.
 Professionals like them because they save money and help get the job done promptly.
-They are perfect for “do-it-yourselfers” because the highly skilled part is done for them.
+They are perfect for “do-it-yourselfers” [DIY] because the highly skilled part is done for you.

 There is no down time because of weather and there is no running around looking for components.
 You get the right parts and not questionable substitutions.
 The work is done by skilled technicians who have done hundreds if not thousands of projects.